 Context assets will also be compressed ... but this requires referencing such assets using the "context:" binding prefix, so that generated URL is handled by Tapestry and not the servlet container.

 Small streams generally do not benefit from being compressed; there is overhead when using compression, not just the CPU time to compress the bytes, but a lot of overhead.
 For small responses, Tapestry does not attempt to compress the output stream.

 The configuration symbol

 tapestry.min-gzip-size allows the cutoff to be set; it defaults to 100 bytes.

-In addition, some file types are already compressed and should not be recompressed (they actually get larger, not smaller!).
+In addition, some file types are already compressed and should not be re-compressed (they actually get larger, not smaller!).
 The service ResponseCompressionAnalyzer's configuration is an unordered collection of content type strings that should not be compressed.
-The default content types are "image/jpeg".
+The default list of content types that are NOT compressed are: